t1/junit-5-structure-demo/README.md

 }
 ```

+Following the BDD `given-when-then` schema I first have a test setup part (given),
+then an invocation of the system under test (when),
+and finally a verification of the outcome (then).
+These three parts are delimited with empty lines, and there's no repetition or anything else.
+For the verification I use AssertJ.

-To reduce duplicated code, we extract the `given` and `when` into methods, so we can reuse them in the other tests:
+To reduce duplication, we extract the `given` and `when` parts into methods:

 ```java
 class ParserTest {